The Ultimate Guide to Perfectly Cooked Salmon Fillets

 Let's talk salmon!
 It's a staple in my kitchen, and I suspect it's a crowd-pleaser in many households.
 There's just something about that gorgeous pink flesh, the delicate flavour, and the way it practically begs to be dressed up in a variety of ways that makes it a true culinary gem.
 But let's face it, there's nothing worse than a dry, overcooked salmon fillet, right?This guide is your one-stop shop for mastering the art of perfectly cooked salmon, taking you from the initial selection of your fish to the final, mouth-watering bite.
 We'll delve into choosing the right fish, explore the best cooking methods, and uncover some hidden gems for creating truly sensational dishes.
 So grab a cuppa, get comfy, and let's dive into the wonderful world of salmon!

-(Part 1) Picking the Perfect Salmon
+(Part 1) Picking the perfect salmon

 Choosing Your Salmon: The Foundation of a Delicious Dish